Ingenico-NPS-Latam/nps-sdk-php/README.md

 Configuration::sanitize(true);
 ```

+### Timeout

-you can change the timeout of the request.
+You can change the timeout of the request.

 ExecutionTimeout(Default=60 seconds): you can change the execution timeout of the request.